 21.1.
 We may at any time at our sole discretion revise the Agreement, including these Terms.

 21.3.2.
-The changes that are neutral or make the Agreement less favourable to you may come into effect immediately if:
+The changes that are neutral or make the Agreement less favourable for you may come into effect immediately if:

 21.3.3.
-The changes that make the Agreement more favourable to you shall come into effect immediately unless otherwise indicated in the respective notice.
+The changes that make the Agreement more favourable for you will come into effect immediately unless otherwise indicated in the respective notice.